 Legalisation of documents from Kenya for use in the Netherlands

 Have your document from Kenya legalised by the Kenyan Ministry of Foreign Affairs.
-The Dutch authorities will check and assess your document.
+The Dutch authorities in the Netherlands will check and assess your document.

 Who can have documents legalised?